dotmesh-io/docs/hugo/content/install-setup/gke.md

   --user "$(gcloud config get-value core/account)"
 {{< /copyable >}}

+If this doesn't work straight away, wait a few minutes and try again.
+It might just be that your Kubernetes cluster is warming up.

 ## Create namespace & secrets

-Before we can install Dotmesh, we need to set out admin password and api key:
+Before we can install Dotmesh, we need to set our admin password and api key:

 ```plain
 export ADMIN_PASSWORD=apples